 A faulty cable can hard to detect.
 Many cable faults are simple “up / down” or errors will show on the physical interface in the router or switch.
 But marginal cabling may only be detected by replacing the cable or performing a signal test.

 Cable can degrade over time because it’s made of actual stuff.
 A cable that was working yesterday can be intermittently faulty next week.

-- Top 20 Practical Cabling Tips for Network Engineers - Part Two (This post)
+- Top 20 Practical Cabling Tips for Network Engineers - Part Two (31st July 2012)